kcsph/Project-Luther/README.md

 ## Model
 The goal is to focus on the value and statistical significance of movie density so 100% of the data is used to estimate the model.
 ```
-adj. dom. gross =  1 + adj. budget + # days in release + max # of theaters (C) + (max # of theaters (C))^2 + density + genre + distributor + month
+dom. gross (adj.
+2015)=  1 + budget (adj.
+2015) + # days in release(C)  + max # of theaters (C) + (max # of theaters (C))^2 + density + genre + distributor + month
 ```
-OLS and elastic net regressions were evaluated.
+OLS and elastic net regression mdoels were evaluated.
 Both produced the similar R-squared values and p-values for the density coefficients.
-OLS is the chosen final model due.
-It is more interpretable and less biased without lost of model fit.
+OLS is the chosen final model because, without lost of goodness of fit, it is more interpretable and less biased.

+### Multicollinearity
-Severe multillineraity was detected in the variable "max # of theaters" and square.
+Severe multicollineraity was detected in the variable "max # of theaters" and its square.
 Centering (scaling the variable by subtracting the mean) brough VIF down from over 100 to 6.
 The VIF of "adj. budget" is 7 and the variable is retained as a predictor since removing it will affect R-squared materially and centering the variable does not address multcollinearity.

+### Heteroskedasticity
-Heteroskedasticity was detected as well, but under HC3, p-values of most coefficients increased marginally.
+Heteroskedasticity was detected as well, but under HC3, p-values of most coefficients only increased marginally.
+The density variable is still statistically significant.

-OLS results:
+### OLS results:
 <table class="simpletable">
 <caption>OLS Regression Results</caption>
 <tr>